martvo/CS-433---Machine-Learning/README.md

 The Higgs boson is an elementary particle in the Standard Model of physics which explains why other particles have mass.
 Since it decays rapidly, scientists do not observe it directly, but rather measure its decay signature.
 By applying binary classification techniques, using original data from CERN, we can predict whether the decay signature of a collision event was a signal from a Higgs boson, or something else.

 This is the aim of Project 1 in the Machine Learning course CS-433 at EPFL.
-The project description can be found in the PDF `project1_description.pdf`.
+The [project description](./project1/project1_description.pdf) can be found in PDF format.

+The project includes a [Kaggle competition](https://www.kaggle.com/c/epfml18-higgs), similar to the [Higgs Boson Machine Learning Challenge](https://www.kaggle.com/c/Higgs-boson) (2014).

 ## Getting Started